Anniversary Gifts That Actually Mean Something After Decades Together

 The Living Room You’ve Earned After All These Years

-15 pieces every woman past 60 deserves in her living room.
-The companion piece to this article — about finally making your home reflect who you actually are now.
+Furnishing your living room: 15 things every woman over 60 deserves.
+This article serves as a companion piece to the one about finally making your home reflect who you really are now.

 Read the article